How Social Environmental Responsibility Fights Social Challenges

 This tells us that companies now need to be concerned about how their profits balance against the needs of the ecosystem we live in.
-In other words, a company must look at balancing against their own profitability and the environment; if a company is not doing this, the public will eventually start to require that they do.
+In other words, a company must balance its profitability and the environment; if it is not doing this, the public will eventually start to require that they do.

-Social Enivormental Responsibility Means A Company Balances Profits And People
+Social Environmental Responsibility Means A Company Balances Profits And People

 Milton Friedman, the famous American Economist and 1976 Noble Prize winner, once famously said, “The Social Responsibility of Business Is To Increase Its Profits;” this is known as the Friedman Doctrine.